Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

-The main problem to be addressed in this work is to design a new class of computational algorithms for solving the above optimization problem for MF variational inference based on Wasserstein gradient flow while adapting the idea of alternating minimization, and to study its theoretical properties.
+{\bf Goal of this work.} The main problem to be addressed in this work is to design a new class of computational algorithms for solving the above optimization problems for MF variational inference based on Wasserstein gradient flow while adapting the idea of alternating minimization, and to study their theoretical properties.
 Since Wasserstein gradient flow directly operates over the space of probability measures, the new method does not need impose any extra restrictions on the MF variational family (which may unnecessarily increase the approximation error), and can be applied to Bayesian models without any structural constraint on the prior and data likelihood function.
-In our theoretical study, we will adopt the frequentist perspective by assume $X^n$ to be from a true underlying data generating model indexed by true parameter $\theta^\ast$.
+Moreover, a step size tuning parameter is naturally incorporated to prevent overly aggressive moves which can cause the algorithm to diverge.